 Recently, Natural Resources Wales has been working with Dŵr Cymru Welsh Water to trace the sources of pollution in the public and private surface water drains of the Langland catchment.

-Natural Resources Wales works closely with the City and County of Swansea to monitor and maintain the bathing water quality at Langland.
+Natural Resources Wales works closely with Swansea Councilto monitor and maintain the bathing water quality at Langland.
 Meetings are held on a quarterly basis.
 Investigations and inspections are carried out in collaboration.

-The City and County of Swansea has been working with the managers of misconnected properties and progress has been made to stop any immediate pollution.
+Swansea Council has been working with the managers of misconnected properties and progress has been made to stop any immediate pollution.